sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 Instead, the OSGi framework is providing the Liferay services, so you can directly use the components.

-Now that your verify process is written, you'll need to execute it next.
+Now that your dependencies are declared, you can learn how to execute your verifiers next.

-## Executing your very process [](id=executing-your-verify-process)
+## Executing your Verify Process [](id=executing-your-verify-process)

+Once your verifiers for your app are written, executing them is a breeze.

 To execute your verify process, deploy the module that contains it in the portal, using the following step: